keithamus/sort-package-json/README.md

 $ sort-package-json "**/package.json" --quiet
 ```

-### Usage in scripts

-The CLI will automatically detect if being used in a redirect or pipeline and will output more useful information, such as file paths rather than error messages.

-In order to force output as if a tty was connected to stdout and/or stderr, set the environment variables `STDOUT_IS_TTY` or `STDERR_IS_TTY` to a non-empty string.

-If --quiet is selected, stdout will only have output when used with `--help` and `--version`

-- When sorting:

-  - Files are printed to stdout if they get sorted
-  - Stderr contains files which could not be sorted
-  - Exit code is number of files which failed during sorting. _Note: the maximum value is 255_

-- With --check:

-  - Files which aren't sorted are outputted to stdout
-  - Stderr contains files which could not be checked
-  - Exit code is number of files not sorted. _Note: files that can not be checked are included in this number.
-The maximum value is 255_

 ### --version and --help

 The --version (-v) and --help (-h) flags both stop other arguments from being processed.
-Each displays their information and exits with a 0 code. --quiet and TTY configuration will have no effect on these options
+Each displays their information and exits with a 0 code. --quiet will have no effect on these options

 ## API